Pfeiffer University: Music

-MFT program

-In collaboration with the American Association for Marriage and Family Therapy (AAMFT), the Pfeiffer University MFT Program is an accredited MFT Graduate School approved by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).
+Campus

 Athletics

 Pfeiffer's athletic teams are known as the Falcons.
 They previously competed in the NCAA's Division II as a member of the Conference Carolinas (formerly the Carolinas-Virginia Athletic Conference), but transitioned to Division III and joined the D-III USA South Athletic Conference in 2017.
 Men's teams include baseball, basketball, cross country, golf, lacrosse, soccer, tennis, and track and field.
 Women's sports consist of basketball, cross country, golf, lacrosse, soccer, softball, swimming, tennis and volleyball.